Families

 What does this imply for the United States?
 What, specifically, could move us toward the family revitalization scenario?

-In one view, the key to revitalizing family is to revitalize marriage.11 While this may be a worthwhile aim, existing evidence suggests that the impact of proposed efforts is likely to be small.12
+In one view, the key to revitalizing family is to revitalize marriage.10 While this may be a worthwhile aim, existing evidence suggests that the impact of proposed efforts is likely to be small.11

 A third marriage revitalization idea is an advertising and messaging campaign aimed at shifting the culture, perhaps coupled with enhanced dissemination of information.
 Similar campaigns helped reduce smoking and teen births.
 However, marriage is different.
 We have strong evidence that smoking and teen parenthood tend to be bad for the decision maker.
 The evidence is less overwhelming that avoiding or exiting marriage is bad for the person doing so.
 It tends to be harmful for children, but it may or may not be bad for the adults.
 Also, smoking is an activity, whereas marriage is a relationship.
 A partner or spouse who treats you poorly or cheats on you may be less tolerable than a daily routine without cigarettes.

-Greater availability of stable jobs along with higher wages would help, particularly if supplemented by a more generous Earned Income Tax Credit for those without children.
-This too would enhance the attractiveness of employment for women with limited education, and it would make more less-educated men attractive as long-term partners or husbands.19
+Second, greater availability of stable jobs along with higher wages would help, particularly if supplemented by a more generous Earned Income Tax Credit for those without children.
+This too would enhance the attractiveness of employment for women with limited education, and it would make more less-educated men attractive as long-term partners or husbands.18

-Another strategy for delaying childbirth is more direct.
+A third path to delayed childbirth is more direct.
 We could achieve some reduction in the incidence of unplanned pregnancy via greater use of long-acting, reversible contraceptives (LARCs) such as intrauterine devices (IUDs) and implants.
 As Isabel Sawhill explains, these types of contraceptives “change the default from getting pregnant (if you do little or nothing to prevent it) to not getting pregnant until you take deliberate steps to to do so.
 The beauty of LARCs is that they do not depend on someone making a rational decision in an irrational state.
 They do not require remembering to take a pill or to get a prescription refilled.
 They are forgiving of well-documented human frailties (like a desire for sex).
-As a result, LARCs have been found, in practice, to be about forty times more effective than condoms and twenty times more effective than the pill at reducing the incidence of unplanned pregnancies.”20
+As a result, LARCs have been found, in practice, to be about forty times more effective than condoms and twenty times more effective than the pill at reducing the incidence of unplanned pregnancies.”19

-Is there reason to hope that any of this would work?
-One encouraging trend is the decline in teen births in recent decades, shown in figure 16.
-We don’t know exactly why this has happened, but it suggests that progress is possible.21
+Is there reason to hope that any of this would succeed in delaying childbirth among non-college-degree women?
+One encouraging trend is the long-running decline in teen births, shown in figure 16.
+We don’t know exactly why this has happened, but it suggests that progress is possible.20

 Figure 16.
 Teen births